chancefavorsthepreparedmind/xmega_hid_bootloader/README.md

 Yet another bootloader for Atmel's XMEGA series of microcontrollers.
-The main point of interest here is the stripped down ASF Code so that the whole thing will fit inside the 4K boot section of an XMEGA32A4U (and others).
+The main point of interest here is the stripped down and edited ASF code which allows to fit the whole thing inside the 4K boot section of an XMEGA32A4U (and others).

 Note: since my Blusb firmware needs to be able to write to flash, the bootloader includes a jump table stored at the end of the flash section in order to expose shared functions to the main application.
 Most people will not need it.